At a glance

 Click on a sector to learn more:

-Cull Cattle and Bob Calves
+Cull Cattle and Dairy Calves

 Cull cattle

 Cull cattle make for quality meat, chiefly in the form of ground beef, which is used in fast-food chains and other outlets.
 These animals generally include dairy cows, beef cows, and bulls.
+Cull cattle are generally sold via live auction to supply markets in Quebec, Ontario, and the United States.

 Why do cattle get culled?